Anxiety Therapy in Calgary

 Often, anxiety isn’t just about what’s happening in the moment.

-It can be connected to deeper patterns — how you respond to stress, uncertainty, pressure, or even how you’ve learned to stay in control or anticipate what might go wrong.
+It can be connected to deeper patterns, such as, how you respond to stress, uncertainty, pressure, or even how you’ve learned to stay in control or anticipate what might go wrong.

 Therapy offers a space to slow this down.